Rental Bonds and Condition Reports

 If there is more than one person paying the bond

-- Each tenant must fill in the relevant section of the Bond Lodgement form providing their name and how much they have contributed.
+- Each tenant must fill in the relevant section of the Bond Lodgement form providing their name and the amount they have contributed to the bond.

 - Only the people named on the Bond Lodgement form can claim back their bond when the tenancy agreement ends.

-As part of the Private Rental Support Scheme (PRSS), tenants may apply for bond assistance through Anglicare
+As part of the Private Rental Support Scheme (PRSS), tenants may apply for bond assistance through Housing Connect

-A Bond Lodgement form can be submitted either:
+A Bond Lodgement form can be submitted the following ways: